Introduction

 Jesus Orders the Sick Man to Carry His Bed

-In the Sermon on the Mount, Jesus stated that he did not come to destroy or abrogate the Law, but to fulfill it, and that “Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven.(Matthew 5:17,19).
-Therefore, by ordering the sick man to take up his bed and walk, Jesus was not leading this person to transgress God’s Law.
+In the Sermon on the Mount, Jesus stated that He did not come to destroy or abolish the Law but to fulfill it, and that “Whoever therefore breaks one of the least of these commandments, and teaches others to do so, shall be called least in the kingdom of heaven” (Matthew 5:17,19).
+Therefore, by ordering the sick man to take up his bed and walk, Jesus was not leading him to transgress God’s Law.
 The fact that He carried His bed on the Sabbath day was not a transgression, even in the eyes of the men of His day.
-This means that Jesus worked on the Sabbath, but not from the same point of view that the Pharisees had in His day.
+This means that Jesus worked on the Sabbath, but not from the same perspective as the Pharisees had in His time.

 Works That Are Permitted on the Sabbath

-John 5:16-18 – “And for this cause the Jews persecuted Jesus, and sought to kill him, because he did these things on the sabbath.
-And he answered them, My Father worketh until now, and I work.
-Therefore the Jews sought the more to kill him, because he not only broke the sabbath, but said also that God was his Father, making himself equal with God.“
+John 5:16-18 – “And for this cause the Jews persecuted Jesus, and sought to kill him, because he did these things on the Sabbath.
+But Jesus answered them, ‘My Father works until now, and I work.’
+Therefore the Jews sought the more to kill him, because not only did he break the Sabbath, but also said that God was his Father, making himself equal with God“

 What was Jesus’ profession?

-It follows, therefore, that the work of Jesus mentioned in John 5:17 was not the secular work that the Law restricted, but was the work that the Father had appointed Him to do.
+It follows, therefore, that the work of Jesus mentioned in John 5:17 was not the secular work that the Law restricted, but rather the work that the Father had appointed Him to do.
 These works were in harmony with the Law of the Sabbath commandment.

 May God bless the reader.